MatthiasSagerer/Sudoku-Pygame/README.md

 # Sudoku Application

-This repository contains the code and .exe file for a Sudoku Application.
+This repository contains the code and .exe file for a Sudoku application.
 It was created using the python module pygame.
 You can choose between 4 different difficulty levels:

 - Easy